 In Europe, the thick-shelled river mussel Unio crassus is one of the most endangered freshwater mussel species (Cuttelod et al. 2011).
-Based on population declines and extinctions all over its distribution area, this species is Red listed and stands on the EC Habitats Directive (92/43/ECC) in Appendix II and IV (Bachmann 2000).
-U. crassus is a stream-dwelling mussel occurring in upper to middle reaches, together with its host fish.
-The European minnow Phoxinus phoxinus, European bullhead Cottus gobio, the European Chub Squalius cephalus, the three-spined stickleback Gasterosteus aculeatus, and the common bleak Alburnus alburnus have been identified as primary host fish species (Lopes-Lima et al. 2017).
+Based on population declines and extinctions all over its distribution area, this species is Red listed and included in the EC Habitats Directive (92/43/ECC) in Appendix II and IV (Bachmann 2000).
+Unio crassus is a stream-dwelling species occurring in upper to middle reaches, together with its host fish.
+Primary host fish species for the mussel are represented by the European minnow Phoxinus phoxinus, the European bullhead Cottus gobio, the European Chub Squalius cephalus, the three-spined stickleback Gasterosteus aculeatus and the common bleak Alburnus alburnus (Lopes-Lima et al. 2017).
 These fish species can, however, be accompanied or supplemented by secondary host fish, such as the burbot Lota lota, the ruffe Gymnocephalus cernua and the European pearch Perca fluviatilis.
-However, host fish suitability and availability varies between watersheds depending on fish community pattern and abundance and renders the mussel-host fish can lead to population declines and extinctions (Zale, Neves 1982).
+However, host fish suitability and availability varies between watersheds depending on fish community pattern and abundance, and renders the mussel-host fish can lead to population declines and extinctions (Zale, Neves 1982).